tejaswaroop17/srm-wol-rmp/README.md

 For connecting Quiz page with home and topic page, change the link address accordingly in (Quiz.html) line: 16,17.

 In Home page their is a button named "Start Learning".
-I have linked it to "Topics page", please change the link address accordingly.
+I have linked it to "Topics page", please change the link address accordingly. line: 35